 If you shop at Whole Foods often, the 10 percent bonus discount for on-sale items is a nice little benefit—although it’s unlikely many shoppers will rack up enough savings to cover the annual fee for Prime ($139/year or $14.99/month).

 Sometimes Amazon/Whole Foods’ Prime Member Deals are designed to garner a lot of attention.
 For example, for Valentine’s Day the company has hyped that Prime members can buy two dozen roses for $19.99, instead of $24.99.
 But because Whole Foods and Amazon offer so few of these discounts (usually it’s only two or three items per week), they won’t save most shoppers much money overall.

 You can save by substituting store brands and generic products for national brands.

-When we substituted cheaper generic and store brands for about one-sixth of the items in our price-shopping market basket, the total cost of the full market basket dropped by about four percent.
+At most stores, when we substituted store brands for about one-sixth of the items in our price-shopping market basket, the total cost of our list dropped by about four percent.